 Performance Testing Strategy

 Performance testing demands a well-planned strategy to assure desired results.
-Besides, it’s the most important area, as it defines the scope of performance testing, load policy, Service Level Objectives (SLOs), and Service Level Agreements (SLAs).
+Besides, it is the most important area, as it defines the scope of performance testing, load policy, Service Level Objectives (SLOs), and Service Level Agreements (SLAs).
 Therefore, whenever you are in need to make a strategy, you should adopt the four stages mentioned below.

 Stage 1: Planning

 First things first, you must know the reasons for applying performance testing on the program.
 You should have a clear view of the outcomes.
+Additionally, taking input from different teams within your organization can also help provide a different perspective when drafting the plan.
+It may offer opportunities and insights that may help refine the load testing process.

 You should know the objectives of running a performing test.
 It can only happen if you are aware of the problem.
+Make sure each of the objectives is clear and has a defined purpose within the test plan.
+These objectives can provide better test results in the end.

 There are different parts in applications and not all of them require performance testing.
 So, it is important to understand what areas can be tested, and what should be left untouched.